- Books, Literature, and Writing»

 - Young Adult Fantasy, Supernatural & Sci-Fi Books

-What Your Hogwarts House Says About You
+Are You a Gryffindor, Slytherin, Ravenclaw, or Hufflepuff: What Your Hogwarts House Says about You

 The brave, the bold, and the popular Gryffindors have fire in their bellies.
 They are courageous, outspoken, and sometimes cocky.
 They are champions of sport, combat, and competition.
 To be a Gryffindor means you like to lead, you follow your heart and will do so boldly, and you are in a constant search for success.
 Gryffindors can be hot headed, sometimes to the point of being so stubborn that they can't see straight.
 They look out for others, and tend to promote those who are not able to find inner strength.
 A hard working Gryffindor will get the job done, and they typically have friends who will also help assist in others trials.
 These are warm-hearted people ready for action.
 They often act before thinking things through.
 In real life, Gryffindors are your popular students, the athletic, and the champions.
 They strive for success, and don't have an easy time accepting failure.
 They might not always be the brightest or the strongest, but they do have a great deal of determination, which sets them apart.